 - You have a decent email subscribers

-- You have a community of loyal followers who trust your advice.
+- and a community of loyal followers who trust your advice.

-Once you have all these things, you can start monetizing your blog with any techniques explianed below.
+Once you have all these things, you can start monetizing your blog with any techniques explained below.

 The best part is if you have enough audience then you can use multiple monetization techniques at the same time to create a truly diversified income stream from your blog.